 For the operations of our websites, web analytics and marketing efforts, we use the following subcontractors:

 Magnus Legal is also using cookies through our presence in social media.
 When visiting our websites and our profiles in social media, the social media channel collects personal data that is used to compile statistics.
 Magnus Legal does not have access to the personal data collected, but we can access anonymous statistics prepared by the social media channel based on the information gathered.

 Lawyers’ professional secrecy is a statutory obligation.
 All information entrusted to us in connection with an assignment will be handled confidentially.

 We are using subcontractors in countries outside the EU and EEA.
-Regarding transfer of personal data to such subcontractors we use EUs standard contracts for data transfers (click for more information) and/or EU-US Privacy Shield (click for more information).
+Regarding transfer of personal data to such subcontractors we use EUs standard contracts for data transfers (click for more information).

 Magnus Legal cooperates with Inventura AS on public procurement.
 We share personal data with Inventura AS only if our customers or potential customers actively have given their explicit consent to be contacted by Inventura AS.

 You have legal rights in connection with our processing of your personal data.
 What rights you have depend on the circumstances.

 If you have given you consent to receive blog notifications or other information from us, you may at any time withdraw this consent.
 We have arranged for an easy way to opt-out of this kind of approach by including a link to a deregistration form in each communication.
 If you have consented to any other data processing, you may at any time withdraw your consent by directing an enquiry to us.